gromdimon/Bioactivity_prediction_project/README.md

 # code
-That's place where i am learning, how to programming.
+That's place where i am learning, how to program.
 This is notebook about learning by doing.
 You can use my projects in your ones, i only would be grateful.